oscr/raspberrypi_linux/README.md

     root@raspberrypi:~# helloworld
     Live long and prosper.

-We have only scratched the surface of what is possible.
-You could for example add more applications, write a kernel module, run Poky on some other hardware or investigate booting from TFTP.
+Success!
+This is the final step of our excersice, but we have only scratched the surface of what is possible.
+You could for example add more applications, write a kernel module, run your distribution on some other hardware or investigate booting from TFTP.
 There are lots of more things to discover and I hope you'll have fun while doing so!

 ## More information
 For more information I can warmly recommend reading the following resources.